Complexity of Eliminating (Majority) Illusion in Directed Networks: Hardness Reductions

-\textit{Completing the Cycle Gadget of $x$:} Finally, the cycle gadget returns via the vertical leg of $c_3$, running parallel to its initial trajectory along the leg of $c_1$.
-The cycle is closed by placing a controller vertex $v^{x(2\ell_x)}$ between $v^{\ell _x}_{\overline{x}}$ and $v^1_x$, with a directed edge to $v^1_x$, completing the variable's cycle gadget (see the highlighted part in \Cref{fig:gridpicturefinal} (b)).
+\textit{Completing the variable gadget of $x$}: Finally, the variable gadget returns via the vertical leg of $c_3$, running parallel to its initial trajectory along the leg of $c_1$.
+The cycle is closed by placing a controller vertex $v^{x(2\ell_x)}$ between $v^{\ell _x}_{\overline{x}}$ and $v^1_x$, with a directed edge to $v^1_x$, completing the cycle of the variable gadget of $ x$ (see the highlighted part in Fig.~\ref{fig:gridpicturefinal}(b)).

 Let us denote the graph constructed using the clause-variable connections as defined above by $G$.
-Given an embedding of $G$, we define $\ell_x$ as the number of negative variable vertices i.e., $v^i_{\overline x}$ (and equivalently, the number of positive variable vertices i.e., $v^i_x$) on the cycle gadget for variable $x$.
-We have the following lemma.